Sv443-Network/UserUtils/docs.md

 By default, it uses the MutationObserver API to observe for any element changes, and as such is highly customizable, but can also be configured to run on a fixed interval.

 The constructor takes a `baseElement`, which is a parent of the elements you want to observe.
-If a selector string is passed instead, it will be used to find the element as soon as observation is enabled.
+If a [CSS selector string](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Selectors#guides) is passed instead, it will be used to find the element as soon as observation is enabled.
 If you want to observe the entire document, you can pass `document.body` - ⚠️ you should only use this to initialize other SelectorObserver instances, and never run continuous listeners on this instance, as the performance impact can be massive!

 The `options` parameter of [type `SelectorObserverConstructorOptions`](#type-selectorobserverconstructoroptions) is optional.
 It contains both own properties and ones that will be passed to the MutationObserver that is used internally.